-Towards the end of the year, organizations present their financial results.
-Inevitably, for some organizations the financial reports will not be good, and the bad news will need to be presented carefully to avoid upsetting investors and internal staff.
+Toward the end of the year, organizations present their financial results.
+Inevitably, for some organizations, the financial reports will not be good, and the bad news will need to be presented carefully to avoid upsetting investors and internal staff.

-Bad news presentations can be challenge to deliver for leaders who are inexperienced in public speaking, so use these communication skills to help get the job done.
+Bad news presentations can be challenging to deliver for leaders who are inexperienced in public speaking, so use these communication skills to help get the job done.

 1. Sandwich Method

-Of the methods outlined here, this is the most ethically appropriate for most business bad news situations.
+Of the methods outlined here, this is the most ethically appropriate for bad business news situations.